 The <Data File => button opens a dialog box allowing you to set the base file name where chart recorder data will be saved.
 A two-digit suffix is automatically appended to the file name that is given and serves the following purpose.
 Each engine speed data file is considered full after recording 60,000 data points which is approximately 10-12 minutes of data.
 The two-digit suffix is used to automatically continue collecting data to new files with the same base file name but with increasing numeric suffixes.
-The first 60,000 data points are saved in filename01.csv, and so on until a million data points are collected.
-This is to prevent each speed data file from exceeding the 65,536-row limit of Microsoft Excel.
+The first 60,000 data points are saved in filename00.csv and the next 60,000 data point are saved in filename01.csv, and so on until a million data points are collected.
+This is to prevent each speed data file from exceeding the 65,536 row limit of Microsoft Excel.